 Sweet potatoes are a vegetable you can always find in my kitchen.
-Knowing that they are one of my family’s favorite, I try to include them in our meals regularly.
-I’ve prepared sweet potatoes in so many different ways over the years, the ideas are truly endless!
+Knowing that they are one of my family’s favorites, I try to include them in our meals regularly.
+I’ve prepared sweet potatoes in so many different ways over the years, the ideas are truly endless.
+I figured I would share these 6 Healthy and Delicious Ways To Prepare Sweet Potatoes with you.

-Whether you’re baking, roasting, mashing or turning them into fries, there are plenty of ways to keep your family on their toes with this root vegetable.
+Whether you are baking, roasting, mashing or turning them into fries, there are plenty of ways to keep your family on their toes with this tasty root vegetable.

-Did you know sweet potatoes are high in Vitamin A, a key nutrient in vision health, bone development and immune function?
-They’re also a good source of Vitamin C, Vitamin B, potassium, manganese and fiber.
+Did you know sweet potatoes contain a high amount of Vitamin A, a key nutrient in vision health, bone development and immune function?
+Yes sweetpotatoes are a starch but they are a healthy one at that.

 Baked sweet potatoes are always a hit simply served with a pat of butter and some cinnamon.
 There are a few different ways to prepare baked sweet potatoes but this Quick Baked Potato method is my go-to way to bake sweet potatoes every time.